eversinc33/NetRunner/README.md

 Be careful hooking methods that are used by the tracer itself as that can result in deadly recursion loops.
 Lines starting with `#` are treated as comments and ignored.

+An example configuration file can be found at [./Methods.txt](./Methods.txt).

 ## Development

 ### Windows